You are here

 Content of the designation application

 We will determine the validity of the justifications on a case by case basis.
-As part of the routine designation process the extent to which criteria are met will be assessed, taking into account information current on the date of the designation lodgement.
+As part of the routine designation process, the extent to which criteria are met will be assessed, at the time a decision is made on the application

 A designation application may be withdrawn by the sponsor prior to decision.
 The designation may be revoked following decision if the TGA is satisfied that any criterion for orphan designation is no longer met (Regulation 16M).
 We will not routinely review designation decisions during the period of their validity, but may do so in exceptional circumstances.